 The NCAA does not use the GPA listed on your transcripts; instead, it calculates your GPA using only NCAA-approved core courses.
-Every year, student-athletes are declared academically ineligible, not because they didn’t have the grades to achieve the minimum GPA, but because they took the wrong courses and didn’t know until it was too late.
+Every year, student-athletes are declared academically ineligible because they took the wrong courses and didn’t know until it was too late.

 We strongly suggest you meet with your high school counselor and go through the NCAA GPA Worksheet, but below we break down all the information you need to know to be prepared for that meeting.

-The minimum GPA you can have to be considered an early academic qualifier for D1 is a 2.3 GPA and a 980 SAT combined score or 75 ACT sum score.
-You will need a 2.2 GPA and a 900 SAT combined score or 68 ACT sum score to be eligible at the Division II level.
+The minimum GPA you can have to be considered an early academic qualifier for D1 is a 2.3 GPA.
+You will need a 2.2 GPA to be eligible at the D2 level.

 Below we answer some of the most common questions we get about how to calculate core GPA.